-If you want to add a specific flavor to your smoked brisket, this is a great marinade to start with.
+If you want to add a specific flavor to your smoked brisket, this Mexican marinade is a great one to start with.
 Not only does it have the power of vinegar (both white and apple cider), but it adds cilantro, cumin, and lime juice to give it a great Latin flavor.

 This marinade is so tasty that we even recommend saving it.
 You can warm it up and drizzle it over the cooked brisket or use it to give a side dish of rice a kick of flavor.

 Any type of alcohol is perfect for a marinade.
 Alcohol seeps deep into the meat, bringing flavors with it.
 This Bourbon marinade recipe works perfectly with brisket because it has all the flavors you want for beef.

 The bourbon gives a bite to the flavor while the mustard and Worcestershire sauce give it a great beefy flavor.
 Adding brown sugar brings in the sweetness you want with barbecue brisket.
 This is a thick marinade, so slather it over the surface, wrap it up, and let the magic happen.

 This is one of the best marinades for any kind of beef.
 Particularly good for brisket, the marinade has a strong, but not overpowering garlic flavor.
 The garlic is roasted, which gives it a great smoky flavor base even before the brisket hits the smoker.

 The roasted garlic marinade gets its acid from orange juice, which helps give the brisket a sweet flavor.
 Don't worry about it tasting like oranges, though.
 During the long smoke time, the orange flavor mellows to the point where you can barely taste it.Continue to 9 of 10 below.